-Converge began 2023 with the launch of Converge Core Values, created as a commitment and guideline to which we treat our customers, employees, partners and co-workers.
+Converge Core Values was launched in early 2023 to create a stated commitment and guideline to which we treat our customers, employees, partners and co-workers.
 The Core Values are outlined through a promise of Integrity, Unity, Commitment and Excellence.
 Every employee will receive a coin that displays the Core Values as a reminder of the commitment and dediacation from the Company's Leadership.

-- Converge will demonstrate Integrity in being honest and transparent with our employees as we continue to evolve as an organization. - Our motto of 'better together' is evident in the Unity we have created as part of our culture.
+• Converge will demonstrate Integrity in being honest and transparent with our employees as we continue to evolve as an organization.

+- Our motto of 'better together' is evident in the Unity we have created as part of our culture.
 We believe that the relationships built along with the contagious energy has created a environment that separates us in the marketplace. - We continue to foster diversity and inclusion; giving the space for our employees to be themselves.
 Our passion is evident throughout Converge as our Commitment for all employees to feel valued and appreciated is at the forefront of our daily decisions as an organization. - It is this drive for continuous improvement that creates a foundation for our leaders to be their very best.
 This mindset of Excellence will remain an important thread by which we measure ourselves as we move towards the next phase of our growth strategy.